dfrankland/hyper-sync-settings/README.md

 ![alt demo](http://i.giphy.com/l0Hlvxk6H8auyhn1e.gif)

-To use `hyperterm-sync-settings` has 3 different commands at your disposal in the menu:
+Use the commands below in the menu:

 1.  `Plugins > Sync Settings > Check for Updates`